lucapette/website/content/writing/an-illiterate-guide-to-classical-music.markdown

 ---
-categories:
+tags:
   - music
 date: "2016-12-28T00:00:00Z"
+description:
-description: How I found my way into the beauty of classical music without any formal education
+  How I found my way into the beauty of classical music without any formal education
 keywords: music, classical music, learning, guide
 title: An illiterate guide to classical music